-Seeking interns for the upcoming Summer and Fall semesters.
+Seeking interns for the upcoming Fall semester.
 Areas of focus can include but are not limited to Educational, Volunteer Programs, Communications, Public Relations, Marketing and Events Coordination.
 The preferred applicant would be a junior or senior seeking a Bachelor’s degree in Communications, Journalism, Education, Nonprofit Management, Law or any other related field.
 All internships are unpaid and do not guarantee employment upon completion.
 Proficiency in Microsoft Office Suite is preferable, with excellent inter-personal skills, as well as verbal and written communication skills; Must have a valid driver’s license and clean driving record.
 Candidate should be able to lift up to 30 pounds.
 Email resume and cover letter to email@example.com.
-Must be available for an in-person interview.

 Manager of Annual Giving – Full Time